-Kazbek (5033 m), is one of the highest and most beautiful mountains of Caucasus.
-It is located in the East part of Central Caucasus, in Georgia.
-As Elbrus, Kazbek also is extinct volcano which is clearly appreciable from its conic form with distinctive remains of ancient gigantic crater.
+Kazbek (5033 m), is one of the highest and most beautiful and most visited mountains of Caucasus.
+It is located in the East part of Central Caucasus, on the border of Russian and Georgia.
+As Elbrus, Kazbek also is extinct volcano which is clearly appreciable from its conic form with distinctive remains of ancient gigantic crater on its south face.

-Technically Kazbek is not difficult for climbing.
+Technically Kazbek is not difficult for climbing although fisically it is quite chellenging as the height of the mountain is above 5000m.
 The Normal route is PD, mostly glacier walking, except the crux which is 100 m of easy ice climbing in the couloir below the summit (not steeper then 40 deg.)
-Kazbek is very popular object for climbing because of its simplicity and convenient easy to access location.
+Kazbek is very popular mountain for climbing specially because of its simplicity and convenient access.

 There are many tales, legends and interesting historical facts about this mountain.
 On the altitude 3800 m in the cave which entrance is in the upper part of 80 m rock, there is ancient monastery Betlemi (Bethlehem).
 In chronicles "Kartlis Tshovreba" this monastery was quoted as a depository of sanctuary and church treasury.
 Its monks got in by the long iron chain.